 May is my favourite month of the whole year in the UK.
-There’s two reasons.
-Firstly, it’s the start of some great flowers appearing and all the signs are there that summer is on its way.
+Mostly, because it’s the start of some great flowers appearing and all the signs are there that summer is on its way…

 May Plant Selection

-But anyway, enough of all that, on to this month’s plant selection.
-It’s can be used as an add on to April’s plant selection.
+Here are some of my favourite planting combinations for this time of year.
+They can be used as an add on to April’s plant selection.
 In fact, I encourage you to do so.
 The two combined will give you a wonderfully vibrant combination of flowers and foliage.

 Right click on this link to download a larger version of the plant selection – file ‘Save As’